crankd/underscorify/README.md

 - **Colored output**: Visual feedback with cyan for original and green for cleaned names
 - **File renaming**: Actually renames files when they exist
 - **Stdin support**: Process input from pipes and redirects
+- **UTF-8/Unicode support**: Unicode letters and numbers are preserved
 - **Comprehensive testing**: Full test suite with 30+ test cases

 ## Installation